 So as casually as I could, trying to show Silo I wouldn’t care no matter how he answered, I asked, “So I’ve noticed you’ve got a barcode tat.
 Shits and giggles, or have ya done time?” while tapping my ink.

 “You finally asked, huh?
 I wondered who would ask first.”
 Silo chuckled as he raised his head and looked at my face.
 He shucked off his leather jacket and pointed to a fleshy red burn on the right side of his neck.

-“Three years.”
+“Three years at Wende Correctional Facility in the town of Alden.”
 Silo craned his neck as if to give me a better view.
-“Trespassing.
-Apparently I’m dumb enough to cause an oil fire right in front of my own face.”
+“Trespassing, with a side of fourth-degree arson.
+Apparently I’m dumb enough to intentionally light an oil tanker on fire right in front of my own face.”